nishants123/Walmart_Sales_Analysis/README.md

 3.Perform exploratory data analysis (EDA) to uncover patterns and trends in the sales data for the three-month period.

+4.Correlation Analysis: Analyzed the correlation matrix to identify relationships between variables.

-4.Visualize sales performance using charts and graphs to effectively communicate findings.
+5.Visualize sales performance using charts and graphs to effectively communicate findings.

-5.Provide actionable recommendations based on data insights to improve sales in April.
+6.Provide actionable recommendations based on data insights to improve sales in April.

 Insights:-